 in origin.
 It was a name given to a

-Another 407 words (29 lines of text) covering the years 1198, 1273, 1301, 1327 and 1500 are included under the topic Early Braior History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Braior research.Another 407 words (29 lines of text) covering the years 1198, 1273, 1301, 1327 and 1500 are included under the topic Early Braior History in all our PDF Extended History products and printed products wherever possible.

 and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Braior include Brayer, Brayor, Braeir, Broyer, Brayere, Brayore and others.

 at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Braior were among these contributors, for they have been located in early North American records: Michael Brayer who arrived in Halifax, Nova Scotia in 1751.